TylerD98/prework-study-guide/README.md

 ## Description

 This Prework Study Guide was created for boot camp students who were going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript.
-It will be very useful as you being learning how to code.
+It will be very useful as you begin learning how to code.

 ## Installation